How to build a professional executive resume?

 You have confidently submitted your executive resume to a top-notch company.

 However, no one is giving you a call back.
-If you ask why, you may find it a bitter pill to swallow, but your CV might be underperforming.
+If you ask why, you may find it a bitter pill to swallow, but your resume might be underperforming.

 Luckily, the following tips will help you build an appealing, hard-to-turn-down executive resume.

-1. Must-haves to include in your contact information section
+1. Optimize communication by including key elements in your contact information section

 Make it simple.
 Avoid oversharing and never include sensitive data.